lchen198/wypyplus/README.md

 python -m CGIHTTPServer 8000

-Open this url in your browser
+Open this url in your browser.
+It takes a few moment to start. http://127.0.0.1:8000/cgi-bin/wypyplus.py
-http://127.0.0.1:8000/cgi-bin/wypyplus.py
 ```